-Realising a dream and unlocking a dream to make it real often begs people who don’t foster to ask, ‘Why do you do it?’
+Realising a dream and unlocking it to make it real often begs people who don’t foster to ask, ‘Why do you do it?’
 What is the motivation to foster?

 Usually, the reply is, ‘Because it’s something I feel I must do; or ‘Because I want to give something back.’
 Others say, ‘I want to make a difference.’
 Or, ‘I want to share the good fortune I’ve had with others who may not have been as lucky as me.’

 To those who don’t understand, foster carers become foster carers because fostering is a feeling.
 It is a feeling of the need to be ‘doing something”; or not ‘feeling complete’.
 This feeling is a ‘calling.’
 They knew they would realise their dream to foster; however, fostering was always a plan for the future when the time was right.

 Foster carers give children a break when it’s needed most.

 Foster carers are exceptional people.
 They put the welfare of vulnerable children before themselves and support children who need a ‘break-in life’.
 In many ways, it reflects when we have all had ‘that break‘; when we met that certain someone who made us think differently and taught us to stop mistrusting others.

 Foster carers are people who make things better; they go ‘the extra mile’, and for children who don’t expect much of anything, or anyone, they are very aware of this.
 However, as much as children might not show it, they appreciate kindness but sadly don’t know how to accept it, and on the surface, they appear to reject it.

 Foster carers know from experience that negative children’s behaviour is not personal; it’s a response from a trigger that children need to heal.
 Subsequently, once the healing begins, children will flourish.

 ‘Not for Profit Charities’ go the extra mile for vulnerable children.